accelerant-dev/comprehensive-rust/src/unsafe-deep-dive/unsafe-deep-dive-draft.md

 <details>

-Achieving that aim requires
+Achieving that aim requires:

-- deepening your knowledge
+- Deepening your knowledge
   - a mental model of how memory works
   - what the `unsafe` keyword means
   - a shared vocabulary
   - common patterns
   - expectations for code that uses `unsafe`

+- Practice working with unsafe

-- review code
+- Review code
   - the confidence to self-review easy cases
   - the knowledge to detect difficult cases